Cil-lonydd Solar

 Community

-We’re also looking to support organisations and clubs in the local community, to ensure that our projects bring tangible benefits to the areas in which they are built.
+We’re looking to support organisations and clubs in the local community, to ensure that the project brings tangible benefits to the area.

 If you’re an organisation, club or individual in the Cil-lonydd area and would welcome such support, please contact us to find out more.